-3.5.
-Pupils with speech, language and communication needs (SLCN) have difficulty in communicating with others, often because they have difficulty saying what

-3.6.
-The Trust recognises that:

-- Pupils with Autism Spectrum Disorder (ASD), including Asperger's Syndrome and Autism, can have particular difficulties with social interaction. - The profile for every pupil with SLCN is different and their needs may change over time.
+- 3.5.
+Pupils with speech, language and communication needs (SLCN) have difficulty in communicating with others, often because they have difficulty saying what they want, they cannot understand what is being said to them, or they do not understand or use social rules of communication. - 3.6.
+The Trust recognises that: - Pupils with Autism Spectrum Disorder (ASD), including Asperger's Syndrome and Autism, can have particular difficulties with social interaction. - The profile for every pupil with SLCN is different and their needs may change over time.
 They may have difficulty with one, some, or all the different aspects of speech, language or social communication at different times of their lives. - 3.7.
 The Special Educational Needs Coordinators (SENCOs) in schools will work with pupils, parents, teachers, TAs, school leaders and language and communication experts (where necessary) to ensure pupils with communication and interaction difficulties reach their potential.